-Before arranging a deceased person's funeral we will make enquiries as to the existence of a will, any relatives who are able to deal with the arrangements, or funds to pay for the funeral.
-In some cases this will include making a search of the deceased's house.
+Before arranging a deceased person's funeral we'll make enquiries about the existence of a will, any relatives who are able to deal with the arrangements, or any funds which could pay for the funeral.
+In some cases this will include making a search of the deceased person's house.

 A list of estates that have been referred to the Treasury Solicitor can be viewed below.
 The list is updated monthly.

 - View the estate update for 7 February 2018 in PDF format - Estate update - February 2018 (PDF)

 - View the estate update for 7 February 2018 in XLS format - Estate update - February 2018 (XLS)

 The Treasury Solicitor administers the estate of the deceased person and publishes such cases, including some of the details of the deceased person, on their website.
 All information that would be disclosed by the council in response to a Freedom of Information request regarding a deceased person is available from the Treasury Solicitor's website.

 Under section 31(1)(a) of the Freedom of Information Act 2000, an exemption applies where disclosure would be likely to prejudice an investigation, such as those concerned with the prevention and detection of crime.

 Disclosure of information on the assets of deceased individuals before steps have been taken by the Treasury Solicitor to secure these assets would provide an opportunity for criminal acts to be committed, including theft and identity fraud.
 It could interfere with the statutory function to collect bona vacantia (ownerless goods) vested in the Crown.